-SEC.
+Sec.
 5.03 MANAGEMENT PLAN FOR THE PROJECT (10%)

-- 1) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 2) How well is accountability completely and clearly defined? - 3) Is the organization of the project team clear? - 4) How well does the management plan illustrate the lines of authority and communication? - 5) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to successfully perform the work? - 6) Does it appear that the offeror can meet the schedule set out in the RFP? - 7) To what degree is the proposal practical and feasible? - 8) To what extent has the offeror identified potential problems?
+- 1) Describe your management plan, including timely responsiveness to a call-in and officer management decisions. - 2) How well does the management plan support all of the project requirements and logically lead to the deliverables required in the RFP? - 3) Is the organization of the project team clear, and does it illustrate the lines of authority, accountability, and communication? - 4) To what extent does the offeror already have the hardware, software, equipment, and licenses necessary to perform the contract? - 5) Does it appear that the offeror can meet the schedule set out in the RFP? - 6) Has the offeror gone beyond the minimum tasks necessary to meet the objectives of the RFP?

+7) To what degree is the proposal practical and feasible?

-SEC.
-5.04 EXPERIENCE AND QUALIFICATIONS (25%)
+Sec.
+5.04 EXPERIENCE AND QUALIFICATIONS (20%)

-1) Questions regarding the personnel:
+a) Questions regarding the personnel:

-- a) Do the individuals assigned to the project have experience on similar projects? - b) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work required by the project? - c) How extensive is the applicable education and experience of the personnel designated to work on the project?
+- 1) Do the individuals assigned to the project have experience on similar projects? - 2) Are resumes complete and do they demonstrate backgrounds that would be desirable for individuals engaged in the work the project requires? - 3) How extensive is the applicable education and experience of the personnel designated to work on the project?